timothyrubin/DependencyLDA/README.md

 **Each dataset contains the following two structure variables:**

-- "traindata" contained indices for training documents.
+- 'traindata': contains indices for training documents.
-- "testdata" contained indices for test-documents.
+- 'testdata': contains indices for test-documents.

 **Within the structure variables (e.g., "traindata") we have the following fields:**

 1. word-tokens:
- * widx = vector of word-token indices
+ * 'widx': a vector of word-token indices
- * wdidx = vector of word-document indices
+ * 'wdidx': a vector of word-document indices
 2. label-tokens:
- * cidx = vector of label-token indices
+ * 'cidx': a vector of label-token indices
- * cdidx = vector of label-document indices
+ * 'cdidx': a vector of label-document indices

-##### Additionally, each dataset should contain the following two variables:
+**Additionally, each dataset should contain the following two variables:**

-wlabels = cell-array of the strings corresponding to token-indices clabels = cell-array of the strings corresponding to label-indices
+* 'wlabels': a cell-array of the strings corresponding to token-indices
+* 'clabels': a cell-array of the strings corresponding to label-indices

 These are used for printing out "topics" for visual inspection (e.g. using the "WriteTopicsToCSV" function).